ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/addingfolderstoyourfavourites.md

 # Adding folders to your favourites

-You may have thousands of folders stored within your __Personal Folders__ on FASTdrive but it may be the case that you only access a dozen or so of these folders on a regular basis.
+You may have thousands of folders stored within your __Personal Folders__ on FastDrive but it may be the case that you only access a dozen or so of these folders on a regular basis.

 So that you don't have to scroll through all of these folders every time you wish to access them, folders can be added to your __Favourites__ so that they can be easily accessed.